ErickDanielA/erickdaniela/README.md

 <!-- [](https://komarev.com/ghpvc/?username=erickdaniela&color=006bed) -->

-*Hello my name is Erick Daniel have 21 years old and I am very happy and I like to study*
+*Hello my name is Erick Daniel have 21 years old and I am very happy and I like to study a lot*

 ## About me